mozilla/kitsune/docs/hacking_howto.rst

 Linux
 -----

-We know these work in Debian Testing (Wheezy) and will probably work in Debian derivatives like Ubuntu.
+We know these work in Debian Testing (Wheezy) and Ubuntu 12.04 and will probably work in other distributions.
 It's likely that you'll encounter some steps that are slightly different.
 If you run into problems, let us know.